Every actor wants to be known as someone who can win hearts, bash the bad guys and come out as triumphant whenever needed.

 “Of course it will be an Urdu film; it’s for cinegoers who love to watch Urdu flicks.
 I don’t want to take back Urdu from the people for the very reason that I want to make a film in English.
 You can’t make a nihari lover eat sardines overnight and that’s why we need to educate them systematically.
 We will try to minimize the use of English in the movie and since the flick will have an international release, we will have subtitles in Arabic and other languages.”

 In a country where actors make film debuts when they are young, Shamoon ventured into films quite late – that too through Faisal Bukhari’s Bhai Log in 2010.
 “I was of the impression that it will be a game changer, with fresh execution but sadly, the way the women were shot in the movie was unthinkable.
 The elegance was there in the shots featuring the Bhai Log but not in the other shots that brought the film back to its Lollywood roots.
-People appreciated my acting in the movie and I was happy to have done well, although I had to take a break from films after that to avoid being typecast.”tft-37-p-28-b
+People appreciated my acting in the movie and I was happy to have done well, although I had to take a break from films after that to avoid being typecast.”

 For all his roles on TV and films, Shamoon is remembered for his portrayal of an Indian Super-Agent Ramal, in Waar.
 “I wasn’t the first choice of actor to play the cold assassin since there was Noman Ejaz before me.
 He left the movie as he believed that it wouldn’t see the light of day, and in I walked.
 When Bilal (Lashari) saw me enter the room for negotiations, he had a smile on his face since he knew that I was the one he was looking for.
 He was impressed by my variations and ability to don different getups and that’s why I became the villain in Waar.”